litchipi/blog/posts/rust/containers_in_rust/part6.md

 The general user namespace configuration is the following:
 - Child process tries to `unshare` its user resources
-    - If it suceeds, then user namespace isolation is supported
+    - If it succeeds, then user namespace isolation is supported
     - If it fails, then user namespace isolation isn't supported
 - Child process tells parent process if it supports user namespace isolation
 - If it supported user namespace isolation, parent process maps UID / GID of the user namespace